E-commerce & Shopping Trends of Canada

-The e-commerce market has been growing constantly over the past 10 years, and more and more Canadians choose to shop online instead of going to the stores.
+The e-commerce market has been growing constantly over the past 10 years, and more and more Canadians choose to shop online instead of going to stores.

-In the first half of 2021, Canadians have spent almost US$30 billion on products online, and by late 2019, 28,1 million Canadians shopped online, and e-commerce sales reached almost CA$1.85 billon.
+In the first half of 2021, Canadians have spent almost US$30 billion on products online, and by late 2019, 28,1 million Canadians shopped online, and e-commerce sales reached almost CA$1.85 billion.
 About 80% of Canadians like to shop both online and in physical stores, with the younger generations preferring online shopping, and the baby boomers leaning more towards in-person shopping.
 However, the differences are not very insignificant so don’t let that deter you from targeting the older demographic for your new products.

 What Do Canadians Like to Buy?

 No matter your niche, make sure to have better offers than your competitors (especially local Canadian businesses) because everyone loves competitive prices.
 Consider this especially if your business is in the top-selling categories for consumers in Canada: Clothing/Apparel is by far the most popular category among Canadians, followed by Self-care, Electronics, Travel, Hobbies, Toys and DIY, and Books.